 These types of protein can be inflammatory and may cause reactions in thyroid patients who tend to suffer from GI-related problems.

-Instead, you'll want to focus on powders which contain plant-based protein.
+Instead, you’ll want to focus on powders that contain plant-based protein.

 You might also find other supplements which meet this criterion but you’ll need to look outside of the typical whey protein powders.